Einat-Sh/GameOfChatRooms/README.md

 # GameOfChatRooms

-This is a simple chatroom made with C#.
+This is a simple .NET Windows application in C# for a chatroom made with C#.

+UI framework used is Windows Presentation Foundation (WPF).

 The project is provided with a .sln file for easy access.